1 October 2014–1 July 2015 / Casco HQ

 Initial research questions for Publishing Class V: INLAND include: How can situated, rural, and urban-peasant practices generate more sustainable futures?
 How can publishing connect situated knowledges?
 How can we make use of capitalist representational strategies in our artistic work?
 In other words: How can we reverse capitalist co opting mechanisms toward a vision of the commons?
 And can publishing be a tool for social change?
 Participants are invited to take part in a series of practical “exercises” in which they will garner and exchange a set of communal skills inherent in publishing, organizing, gardening, farming, and other land-related skills.
 The participants are asked to conduct their own INLAND research connecting to a certain place (land) and commoning practice.
 The goal is to “unearth” the daily practices, visions, and ideals of that place and those who inhabit it, while using publishing as a tool to produce and organize knowledge.
 The final outcome is a Collective Volume that showcases content produced throughout the year (INLAND research cases, image analyses, online reader, and propaganda materials).
 Finally, each participant is responsible for one chapter in the volume, in an effort to render the act of publishing common.

-Learn more and purchase INLAND Volume – Publishing class V (2016) by visiting our store.
+Learn more and purchase INLAND Volume – Publishing class V (2016) via our archive (contact us).